 Andrews Hockey Growth is one of the best hockey skills development schools in Atlantic Canada.
 It’s more than just a hockey school which began in 1979 as a pilot project that included thirty youngsters.
 Located in the Bell Aliant Centre on the University of Prince Edward Island campus in Charlottetown, Andrews now caters to over 2,500 players each summer from all over North America, Europe, Asia and beyond into its 40th year.
 It serves players who are just starting out in the sport to seasoned professionals.
 Andrews Hockey Growth Programs has become a Sports Science Research & Camp; Training Centre as the sign outside the main office states in red, white and blue.
 Its programs run year round and can be found in provinces and countries outside of Prince Edward Island.
-Andrews offers training to those in hockey and now ringette, another popular ice sport that has grown extensively in the last number of years.
+Andrews offers training to those in hockey and ringette, another popular ice sport that has grown extensively in the last number of years.
 The man who stands tall behind it all is a former university hockey player who is not only interested in his clients, whether young or older, becoming better athletes, but also the best kind of person they can be in life.
 In other words – working on developing the person as a whole being.
-“Our number one philosophy at Andrews Hockey Growth is that everyone can do something great with their lives,” says Allan Andrews, the founder, and patriarch of the company.
+“Our number one philosophy at Andrews Hockey Growth is that everyone can do something great with their lives,” said Allan Andrews, the founder, and patriarch of the company.
 “We emphasize that you can achieve through personal development, reading and of course through hockey.”

 More Than Just a Hockey School